-- 1. Direct Pressure (Any Wound) - Indications: First-line bleeding control during wound assessment and/or in patients with minor to moderate bleeding/hemorrhage.
+- A. Direct Pressure (Any Wound) - Indications: First-line bleeding control during wound assessment and/or in patients with minor to moderate bleeding/hemorrhage.
 Apply direct pressure using appropriate gauze or dressing to wound.
-If bleeding becomes controlled, provider may address additional patient issues as needed. - ii.
-If direct pressure and traditional dressing is insufficient in controlling the bleeding or hemorrhage, continue to wound packing and/or compression bandage. - 2.
-Wound Packing and Compression Bandage - i.
+If bleeding becomes controlled, provider may address additional patient issues as needed. - 2.
+If direct pressure and traditional dressing is insufficient in controlling the bleeding or hemorrhage, continue to wound packing and/or compression bandage. - B. Wound Packing and Compression Bandage - 1.
 Indications: Patients with moderate hemorrhage from wound or lacerations large enough to pack.
 Wound or laceration may not be potentially open to a body cavity (chest, abdomen or flank).
-If wound or laceration is located on an extremity and has major hemorrhage, is too large to pack, or in a resource-poor scenario (i.e. MCI), go directly go to tourniquet if bleed necessitates. - ii.
+If wound or laceration is located on an extremity and has major hemorrhage, is too large to pack, or in a resource-poor scenario (i.e. MCI), go directly to tourniquet if bleed necessitates. - 2.
 Direct Pressure: Insert finger(s) into laceration and locate the source of the hemorrhage.
-Apply direct pressure to source of bleeding with finger(s) to slow bleeding. - iii.
+Apply direct pressure to source of bleeding with finger(s) to slow bleeding. - 3.
 Wound Packing: Pack either gauze or hemostatic impregnated gauze deep inside the wound using the other hand.
 Continue to pack gauze into the wound creating firm pressure to the source of the bleeding.
 Remove the fingers holding pressure and continue to pack the wound with gauze until no more gauze can be placed in the wound.
 This packing should be tight in the wound and fill all voids, so pressure is maintained to the source of the bleeding.
 If the wound is large enough to accept multiple gauze, a count should be maintained and communicated to the receiving hospital.
-Once wound has been sufficiently packed, continue to compression bandage/emergency bandage. - iv.
-Compression Bandage: Place trauma dressing(s) over the packed wound and apply compression bandage or emergency bandage (i.e. Israeli bandage, H bandage) to affected area.
-Ensure the bandaging has been tightly placed to ensure continuous pressure to the hemorrhage while maintaining the wound packing. - v.
-Reassessment: Reassess wound every five (5) minutes to ensure hemorrhage has been controlled.
-Pulses and perfusion distal to the bandage should be checked and maintained.
+Once wound has been sufficiently packed, continue to compression bandage/emergency bandage.
+Wound packing should NOT be limited to extremity and junctional wounds.
+Packing should not be completed if there is concern for tracking to intraabdominal or intrathoracic involvement.

-Date: 02/01/2021 Policy #7160
+Date: 07/01/2023 Policy #7160